25Ericcheong/go-fundamentals/README.md

 - In Go, there is no need to explicitly have a `struct` implement an `interace`.
 It implicitly ensures structs implements the interfaces with the same method signature.
 - Anonymous struct can be used in table driven test to inclcude fields for the struct itself and the expected value which will be looped through for test cases.

+### Pointers and Errors

+- If a symbol (variable, types, functions, etc.) starts with a lowercase symbol then it is private.
+- Calling a function or method - the arguments are copied.
+Example when calling `func (w Wallet) Deposit(amount int)` the `w` is a copy of whatever we call the method from.
+If we have differe methods being called from different parts of our code, the arguments called within the methods will have its own memory address.
+The `struct` defined with a variable within a different script would also have its own designated memory address for its variable as well.
+This would mean that manipulating a variable within a method from a different script would not affect a variable defined within the `struct` that has been initialized in a different script.
+- This is where `pointers` come into play.

 ## About Tests

 ### Go Hello World